scylladb/scylla-cloud-getting-started/docs/source/alternator/getting-started.md

 ]);
 ```

-Now you are able to send requests to your ScyllaDB Alternator
+Now you are able to send requests to your ScyllaDB Alternator instance!
+Select the SDK on the language of your preference and happy coding!

 ## 4. Next Steps

-Now that you have everything ready, let's move to the
+Now that you have everything ready, let's move to the project Design and Data Model with DynamoDB spectations!